 Hrisseh is a rich porridge prepared in commemoration to the feast of the assumption of the Virgin Mary that is celebrated by Christians in Lebanon on 15 August.

 Kibbeh is considered one of Lebanon’s most cherished national dishes.
-We take a trip across the country to discover kibbeh in all its forms.
+We take a trip across the country to discover kibbeh in all its forms with author, food consultant and TV host Barbara Massaad.